Mia-FGB/Strawberry_Analysis/README.md

 Exploratory notebook for checking mildew/emergent pathogen pipeline outputs.
 It examines genome coverage results, focuses on mildew-related taxa such as `Podosphaera aphanis`, and explores coverage summaries from combined mappings and `samtools depth` output.

-## Inputs and outputs

-The scripts expect several local input files, including sequencing summaries, metadata tables, disease score data, weather data and fungicide records.
-Many paths are currently written as local absolute paths or local project-relative paths, so these will need to be updated before running the scripts on another machine.

-Common output folders used by the scripts include:

-- `Graphs/`
-- `Graphs/Heatmaps/`
-- `Graphs/PHIbase/`
-- `Graphs/Fungicide/`
-- `Graphs/Sequence_Data/`
-- `Graphs/Disease_Score/`
-- `Graphs/Combined_Genus/`
-- `Images_Tiptree/`

 ## Requirements

 The R scripts use packages including: